tc39/proposal-function-implementation-hiding/README.md

 The `"sensitive"` directive provides a declarative, textually-bounded opt-in with the end goal of making it more likely for JavaScript programmers of all skill levels to write security-sensitive code without introducing unwanted confidentiality violations.
 To understand the bounds, we must define which aspects of the program are given a confidentiality guarantee, and which parts of the program are considered "within" the confidentiality boundary.
 Confidentiality is provided for

-1. the source text of the marked region
+1. the source text of the confidential region
-1. the local bindings of the marked region
+1. the local bindings of the confidential region
 	1. if, for example, the [Function.prototype.environment proposal](https://es.discourse.group/t/function-prototype-environment/108) made its way into the language, it would not be available for functions marked as `"sensitive"`
-1. if the marked region is a function, the calling behaviour of the marked function
+1. if the confidential region is a function, the calling behaviour of that function
-	1. in practice, this means that the marked function does not appear in stack reflection mechanisms
+	1. in practice, this means that the function does not appear in stack reflection mechanisms

-Program code is considered within the confidentiality boundary if and only if it is textually within the marked region.
+Program code is considered within the confidentiality boundary if and only if it is textually within the confidential region.
 Code that is evaluated by a direct call to `eval` within the confidentiality boundary is also considered to be within the confidentiality boundary.

-Note that limitations imposed on code outside of the confidentiality boundary of a marked region may also apply to code within its confidentiality boundary due to language design/usability constraints.
+Note that limitations imposed on code outside of the confidentiality boundary of a confidential region may also apply to code within its confidentiality boundary due to language design/usability constraints.
 For example, a function marked as `"sensitive"` will not appear in stack frames, regardless of whether the code doing the reflection exists within the appropriate confidentiality boundary.

 ### Why is there no "preserve source" directive?